Map a Network Drive on a Mac

 Map a network drive to Mac OS X that re-mounts after system reboot

-This method allows you to reboot your Mac and have the mapped network drive automatically remount and appear on the desktop, this is more persistent than the above method:
+This method allows you to reboot your Mac and have the mapped network drive / network share automatically connect and remount, appearing on the desktop of OS X or in the Finder sidebar.
+This is more persistent than the above method and is helpful for network shares you connect to frequently:

 - From the Finder, hit Command+K